 Better Outreach for Reviews

 While Amazon tightly controls what you can and can’t send customers when asking for reviews, you’ve got a lot more freedom when reaching out to customers outside of Amazon.
 Driving customers to your products from Facebook or Google also gives you the chance to reach out and ask for reviews using email, Messenger or SMS, which will result in an uptick in valuable reviews.
+To track customer orders, you may use Amazon order ID.

 A Chance to Promote Your Brand